knowledgeboard/knowledgeboard.github.io/templates/blog.md

 baggage, had 15 mins to get to the last tram to CERN and walk from there.
 Luckily made it all work (otherwise I would be sleeping in the gym or something like that).
 Came soaked but happy to be here.
 Pizza, shower and done.

+### 2024-04-02 00:56

+Really bad head day...
+I'm probably just tired and didn't get to go gym because I felt not great after yesterdays journey after midnight.

+We finished `3 body problem` tho and that was nice!

+### 2024-04-02 23:23

+Who would have guessed that resting for a few days can help!
+105kg benches alone went smoothly!

+Work was great.
+Slowly future proofing the program for Mich. which is going well!
+Hopefully I get to test it in a couple of days, after F. leaves.
+Literally noone was at work, lunch was only me and A.

+ALSO, F. is arriving tomorrow!
+Car rental prepared.
+Gotta choose the best day for our long trip, but the weather looks fairly nice these days so hopefully it holds up!

+### 2024-04-03 09:32

+F. is on the train already!
+Car pickup is tomorrow at 8:00.